 You've got to be able to control the water flow, protect communities.

-Uh there are all kinds of requirements, treaties, environmental, and so forth.
+There are all kinds of requirements, treaties, environmental, and so forth.

-Uh that could be pretty expensive.
+That could be pretty expensive.

-And remember, this isn't just it all.
+And remember, this isn't just at all.

 Well, I mean, obviously.

-Um, so you'd think by 2020 we'll be in a much better position.
+So you'd think by 2020 we'll be in a much better position.

 Is it your feeling?

-I believe that the message has gone out, especially to people in Mexico and Central America, that uh oh, this guy is serious.
+I believe that the message has gone out, especially to people in Mexico and Central America, that, uh-oh, this guy is serious.

 He's really doing it.